abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/ensure-okay-ops.md

 then talk about where you can find out more in the learning resources and/or in Google Cloud documentation.
 As we go through each section objective, use the page in your workbook to mark the specific documentation,

+courses and modules, and quests you'll want to emphasize in your study plan.
+Just like with the previous section, there are multiple objectives in this section that have many related tasks.